Einzelganger2502/Multithreaded-Chatroom/README.md

 and features available for a current user.
 There is and option to leave the chatroom by typing the message `$exit`.

 ### Client Side Implementation Details
-This side has the send and receive message functionality, which can be used after a user has established connection with the server, any message sent and received will be displayed by the server.
+This side has the send and receive message functionality (i.e `send_message` and `recv_message` respectively), which can be used after a user has established connection with the server, any message sent and received will be displayed by the server.I have also implemented a handler for `CTRL+C` which can be used as an alternative to leave the chatroom.

 ## Learnings from the Project
 Following are the things that I have learned during the course of the Project: